Critical and multicritical behavior in the Ising-Heisenberg universality class: Lattice models and their continuous limit

 Another model, discussed also in two dimensions \cite{Henley}, is the stacked two-exchange model (stacked-J$_1$-J$_2$ model) on a simple cubic lattice with the Hamiltonian

-where the sum $ij$ runs over pairs of nearest-neighbor spins, and the sum $kl$ enumerates pairs of next-nearest-neighbor spins in layers (see fig. \ref{fig1}).
+where the sum $ij$ runs over pairs of nearest-neighbor spins, and the sum $kl$ enumerates pairs of next-nearest-neighbor spins in layers (see fig. \ref{fig2}).
 At $J_2<J_1/2$, the ground state is the ferromagnetic order.
-At $J_2>J_1/2$, the ground state is one of two spin configurations with the wave-vectors $\mathbf{q}=(\pi,0,0)$ or $\mathbf{q}=(0,\pi,0)$ (see fig. \ref{fig2}).
+At $J_2>J_1/2$, the ground state is one of two spin configurations with the wave-vectors $\mathbf{q}=(\pi,0,0)$ or $\mathbf{q}=(0,\pi,0)$.
 This model is convenient and more expository for the derivation of the GLW functional and the continuous limit of these lattice models.

-Using the Hubbard-Stratonovich transformation \cite{Hubbard} in a standard manner, we obtain an equivalent model without the constrained field $\mathbf{S}$, but with an additional potential and coupling constants defining the length of the new field $\varphi$.
+Acting in a standard manner, we obtain an equivalent model without the constrained field $\mathbf{S}$, but with an additional potential and coupling constants defining the length of the new field $\varphi$.
 For the GLW-approach, it is reasonably to hold just up to quartic terms in field of this additional potential $U(|\varphi|)=m\varphi^2+\lambda\varphi^4$.
 Further, to obtain the continuum limit of the lattice model, one should expand the expression in the vicinity of both minimum $(\pi,0,0)$ è $(0,\pi,0)$.
 We introduce the fields

 so that its parallelism corresponds to the minimum $(\pi,0,0)$, and another minimum $(0,\pi,0)$ corresponds to antiparallel fields.
-Finally, we obtain the GLW functional corresponding to the starting lattice models
+Finally, we obtain the GLW functional (\ref{Z2xON}) corresponding to the starting lattice models.